-Whole, minimally processed, complex carbohydrates take the longest to digest and therefore produces a steady stream of glucose to support balanced blood sugar levels.
-As you now know, this is key for managing anxiety because it calms the stress response.
+Complex carbohydrates like whole grains take the longest to digest and produce a steady stream of glucose to support balanced blood sugar levels.
+As you now know, this is one key to managing anxiety because it calms the stress response.

-These foods can definitely be incorporated in a healthy diet, but should not be the main source of carbohydrates you consume.
+Are refined carbs like white bread and sweets like candies and cookies completely off-limits?
+Nope, you can still enjoy them as part of a balanced diet, but they should make up a smaller portion of the total carbohydrates you consume.
 It’s especially important to have refined carbs and sweets with other foods, particularly protein and/or fat, to help slow their absorption and minimize their impact on your stress hormones.

-So, when is the best time to eat carbs to support your mental health?
+When is the best time to eat carbs?